didiersmith/steve/chapters/man-of-destiny.md

 "Get on the ground!" added a young man.

 He recoiled as a flashlight shone in his face.
-It felt brighter than any light he'd ever experienced - certainly was many times more powerful than the fluorescent ceiling lights he'd lived under for the past three months.
+It felt brighter than any light he'd ever experienced.
 He clamped his eyes shut and curled up in his bed, hoping that the intruders would leave him alone and let him return to his slumber.

 They clambered down the stairs, rolled him onto his front, and zip-tied his wrists together.
 No such luck.